How Long for Seeds to Germinate in Soil? Know the Duration

 You can read the germination rate of seeds on the packet.
 If it says the germination rate is 95%, then it means that out of 100 seeds, 95 seeds will germinate.

-Seeds don’t need light to germinate but when the seedling emergence, light is necessary.
+Tomato seeds don’t need light to germinate but when the seedling emergence, light is necessary.
 So, take the pot out after the germination.

 Humidity is another factor to look out for in tomato seed germination.
 If the humidity is low, then soil or growing media will dry out faster.
 This will affect the germination process as moisture content is of supreme importance.

-If the humidity is more, then soil or growing media will stay wet for a longer time.
+Similarly, if the humidity is more, then soil or growing media will stay wet for a longer time.
 This may invite pathogens or the emergence of diseases like root rot.

 After looking at some vegetable seeds, let’s have a look at flower seed germination.